 The city didn’t disappoint me.
 It was cold and raining the whole time I was there, however, the second I stepped inside the studio, I could feel the instant coziness (they call it Hygge).
 I fell in love with the clean and timeless style that offered endless amounts of warmth.
 Although I was thousands of miles away, I felt like I was right at home.

 The trip inspired me in many ways.
 I really admire the positive outlook on life that I witnessed.
-I will never forget when a local told me “The hash weather is something we can’t change, but we can always change the things we are in control of; such as the interior.”
-Instead of complaining about the weather, they made most of it.
+I will never forget when a local told me “The harsh weather is something we can’t change, but we can always change the things we are in control of; such as the interior.”
+Instead of complaining about the weather, they made the most of it.

 I also really admire the people there for being environmentally conscious.
 For example, they care a lot of about the social elements behind a brand, and even take public transportation or bike everywhere (even on a cold winter day).
 It is quite impressive.

-I was recommended to take bus in Copenhagen and was told that it is almost always on time.
-However, I ended up spending 10 mins in the cold rain waiting for the bus to come because of a delay.
+I was recommended to take the bus in Copenhagen and was told that it was almost always on time.
+However, I ended up spending 10 minutes in the cold rain waiting for the bus to come because of a delay.
 I was so surprised by how calm everyone around me was.
 No cursing or yelling, like I have seen one too many times back in the NYC train stations.
 After waiting for a while, I began to feel frustrated, but came to the realization that getting upset would not make the bus appear any sooner.
 That epiphany has stuck with me to this day.
 I adapted a lot of things I learned from Copenhagen, from nail polish color to furniture design, to the values such as being environmentally conscious and mindful about the things we don’t have control of.

 We are a studio that really focuses on health and wellness.
 I will make it my mission to always share my experiences with you.
 I see sundays as a growing child; she tried, she listened, she learned, she reflected, and she became better.
 I welcome feedback from you, good or bad, to make sundays studio a better place.